Al3zama1/swe-notes/CCNA/9 - Routing Fundamentals.md

 ## Where Do Routers Send Packages ?
 * Packages are sent to the **next-hop** (the next router in the path to the destination) when the router is not directly connected to the destination network.
-* Packages are sent to the destination device when the router is directly connected to the destination network.
+* Packages are sent to the destination device when the router is directly connected to the destination network (**Connected Route**).
-* Routers keep packages when the destination is the router's IP address.
+* Routers keep packages when the destination is the router's IP address (**Local Route**).

 ## Routing Table
 ![routing table overview](./img/route-table-overview.png)
-The **connected** and local **routes** are neither static nor dynamic routes.
-They are added automatically when an interface is configured.
+The **connected** and **local** routes are neither static nor dynamic routes.
+They are added automatically when an interface is configured with an IP address and enabled (no shutdown).

 #### Connected Routes
 ![connected route](./img/connected-route.png)